Estimated Read Time: 16 Minutes

 Step 4: Build Links and Citations

-Proliferation of your local listing data throughout the local search ecosystem (US, Canada) typically takes three to four months.
-You do not have to wait for this to complete before you can begin building citations.
-The citations are directed at your website, not your listings.
+Proliferation of your local listing data throughout the local search ecosystem typically takes three to four months.
+You do not have to wait for this to complete before you can begin building additional links and citations.
+Links and citations are directed at your website, not your listings.

 Whether you’ll actually need more than those acquired through the process followed thus far really depends on the competition.
 If you’re a pizza shop in the center of a large city like Philadelphia, the competition is going to be tough and you’ll need lots of citations.
 But even if you already have more citations that your competition, keep trying to get more.
 Always try to stay one-step ahead of everyone else.

 There are several excellent local SEO bloggers that have inventoried the best sites on which to obtain local citations (online mentions of your business name and address or business name and phone number).
 My personal favorite is this list of Definitive Local Search Citations because the author, Phil Rozek, lists citation sources for more than just the US.
 He includes the most popular and influential citation sources for Canada, the UK, Australia, specific industries, and events as well.